 Students in this class would learn about Microsoft servers and networks.
 Topics such as configuring and troubleshooting, network infrastructure management and network security may be covered.
 The class may involve hands-on work and prepare students for certain Microsoft certification exams.

-According to the U.S. Bureau of Labor Statistics (BLS), the field for computer network and systems administrators is projected to grow 23% during the 2008-2018 decade (www.bls.gov).
-Network systems and communications analyst positions were expected to grow by 53% in that same time frame.
-With slightly less growth, the computer support specialist field was anticipated to increase by about 14% in those years.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for computer network and systems administrators are projected to grow 8% during the 2014-2024 decade, which is about average.
+Computer systems analyst positions were expected to grow by 21% in that same time frame.
+With slightly less growth, the computer support specialist field was anticipated to increase by about 12% in those years.

-The BLS estimated that computer support specialists in the U.S. earned an average of $49,930 in 2010, with network and computer systems administrators earning an average of around $72,200 that same year.
+The BLS estimated that computer support specialists in the U.S. earned a median of $48,620 in 2015, with network and computer systems administrators earning a median salary of $77,810.

 While online bachelor's degree programs in computer network engineering do exist, they're rare and usually offered only by for-profit universities.
 However, once earned, students can continue on to a master's degree, which is available online at public, non-profit institutions.